The Three Big B2B Challenges … and Solutions for 2022

 B2B companies faced their business challenges head-on, finding innovative ways to adapt and conduct business in the “new normal.”
-As the year came to a close, we were all anxious to hit the 2021 reset button.
+With 2020-2021 behind us, we are all anxious to hit the 2022 reset button!

-There are many reasons to be optimistic that the second half of 2021 will return us to a more familiar business landscape, including in-person interactions.
+There are many reasons to be optimistic that 2022 will return us to a more familiar business landscape, including in-person interactions.
 In the interim, there are several key actions that sales and marketing leaders should take to continue driving growth, while streamlining processes and connecting with clients and prospects in meaningful ways.

 1. Eliminate Friction

 In business, friction is anything that slows the buyer’s ability or process to acquire goods and services.
 As the seller, it’s your responsibility to simplify this system for customers, identifying and removing any obstacles in the way of closing a deal and initiating forward progress.
 This is even more important now that face-to-face meetings are rare, forcing customers to complete more of the “buyer’s journey” without in-person assistance.